OpenTOSCA/tosca-definitions-common/nodetypes/http%3A%2F%2Fopentosca.org%2Fnodetypes/Gunicorn_20.1.0-w1/README.md

 > This node type installs and starts a Gunicorn HTTP server.

-## Properties

-- `Port`.
-The port to start the HTTP server on.
-- `AppModule` The name of the Python module to execute using Gunicorn.

 ## Haftungsausschluss

 Dies ist ein Forschungsprototyp und enthält insbesondere Beiträge von Studenten.